meteor/performance/benchmarks/meteor2.16-vs-3.0.1/README.md

 - Create 20 connection-scoped tasks via a button and a Meteor method.
 - Remove each of the 20 tasks one by one via a button and a Meteor method.
-- Display all tasks reactively using a Meteor subscription and non-reactively using a Meteor method that fetches them on each action.
+- Display all tasks reactively using one Meteor subscription and non-reactively using one Meteor method that fetches them on each action.

 This test measures the performance impact of Meteor 2 and 3, focusing on DDP protocol management for methods and subscriptions.
 Multiple runs trying to stress the machine with several configurations were performed to gather results.

+> The test methodology follows an incremental approach, starting with simple setups and processes before moving to complex ones.
+If an issue arises in a simpler scenario, it provides a chance to address a more isolated performance problem, so we focus on analyzing and resolving it.
+Often, fixing issues in simpler examples can also improve performance in more complex scenarios, as these build on the same primitives.

-### Machine Specs
+### Specs

+#### Software

 - Meteor 2.16 and Meteor 3.0.1
+- Built-in Mongo
+- Polling strategy for handling reactive data (high-demand scenario)

+#### Machine

 - Intel Core Raptor Lake i9 13900K
 - 64 RAM DDR5 6000 MHz CL30
 - SSD WD Black SN850X
 - Docker container

-### Non-reactive Results
+### Non-reactive results

 This test was run with the following artillery configuration: